zero trust network design

 • Policies must be dynamic and derived from as many data sources as possible to be effective.

-In a traditional network security architecture, different networks are divided into firewall-protected zones.
-It is determined which network resources each zone is permitted to access based on its level of trust.
-With this model, there is a solid defense in depth.
-In DMZs, traffic can be tightly monitored and controlled over resources deemed more risky, like those facing the public internet.
+Different networks are divided into firewall-protected zones in a traditional network security architecture.
+Each zone is permitted to access network resources based on its level of trust.
+This model provides a solid defense in depth.
+In DMZs, traffic can be tightly monitored and controlled over riskier resources, like those facing the public internet.

 Perimeter Defense

-Perimeter defenses protecting your network are less secure than you might think.
+a) Perimeter defenses protecting your network are less secure than you might think.
 Hosts behind the firewall have no protection, so when a host in the “trusted” zone is breached, which is just a matter of time, access to your data center can be breached.
-The zero trust movement strives to solve the inherent problems in placing our faith in the network.
+The zero-trust movement strives to solve the inherent problems of placing our faith in the network.

 zero trust security